You could start by doing a degree in a relevant subject like:

 There's a lot of competition for places, so it'll help if you have some relevant work experience.

-Many graduates also have a postgraduate qualification like a master's in business administration.
+Many graduates have a postgraduate qualification like a master's in business administration.

-Skills in a second language can also help you to find a job.
+Skills in a second business language can also help to widen your options.

 You can find out more about careers and training in stockbroking from the Chartered Institute for Securities & Investment and the Chartered Financial Analysts Society UK.